Death of the Inhumans: Plot

-The Royal Family eventually reaches the now burned Kingdom of New Arctilan and mourn the death of its citizens.
-Karnak, who can see the flaw in all things, is then sent to the Kree Commander to relay a message from Black Bolt, learning in the process that the Kree intend to rebuild Hala and enslave the Inhumans as their intended soldiers and slaves.
-The Kree Commander explains how they dispatched Ronan the Accuser as leader of the Kree after Hala was placed in ruin by Mister Knife and have begun to forge a new life.
-When asked to kneel, Karnak doesn’t.
+The Royal Family reaches New Arctilan and mourns the death of its citizens.
+Karnak is sent to the Kree Commander to relay a message from Black Bolt, learning in the process that the Kree intend to rebuild Hala and enslave the Inhumans.
+The Kree commander explains how they dispatched Ronan the Accuser as leader of the Kree after Hala was placed in ruin by J'son and have begun to forge a new life.
+When asked to kneel, Karnak does not.
 Instead, he does his best to fend off Vox only for the Super-Inhuman is able to subdue Karnak.
 As Black Bolt arrives, he walks through the halls of the Kree base speaking every name of the fallen Inhumans, making it a song about death.
-Eventually, it comes down to just Black Bolt vs. Vox who's holding Karnak as a shield.
-Black Bolt signs to Karnak to have Vox take him instead.
-Vox apparently accepts the change as he teleports himself behind Black Bolt.
-Vox slits Black Bolt’s throat as Karnak watches.
+Vox confronts Black Bolt and slits his throat as Karnak watches.

-The Kree take Black Bolt prisoner and repair the damage done to his throat without using any sedatives or anesthesia to dull the pain which prompted them to think that Black Bolt's great power is gone when he doesn't scream and therefore the prophecy about the Midnight King is no longer a threat to the Kree.
-However, while being transported, it turns out he still has his voice, but its faint.
+The Kree take Black Bolt prisoner and repair the damage done to his throat, believing that his powers are gone and that the prophecy about the Midnight King is no longer a threat to the Kree.
 After killing several Kree, Black Bolt secures a firearm and finds Ronan the Accuser alive.
-However, he is a prisoner of Vox and having been experimented on alongside the Kree soldiers that are loyal to Ronan.
-Black Bolt learns of this when he sees that Ronan has been converted to a cyborg.
-At Ronan’s request, Black Bolt enables him a mercy killing by whispering "You are forgiven."
+However, he is a prisoner of Vox and having been experimented on alongside the Kree soldiers loyal to Ronan.
+Black Bolt learns of this when he sees that Ronan has been converted into a cyborg.
+At Ronan's request, Black Bolt kills him.
 Elsewhere, Medusa and the surviving Inhuman Royal Family members try to recruit Beta Ray Bill in their fight against Vox and the Kree.